Report: Search warrants served at Chicago alderman's office

 An unidentified law enforcement source told the Chicago Tribune agents arrived at Ed Burke's aldermanic office Thursday morning, told staff to leave and pulled brown paper across its glass doors blocking the view.
 Media photographs showed similar paper across the door of Burke's 14th Ward on Chicago's Southwest Side.

-There were no arrests and none were imminent in the investigation, the Tribune reported.
+There were no arrests and none was imminent, the Tribune reported.

+Later in the day, the 74-year-old Burke released a statement striking an upbeat tone, saying investigators have also requested information from his offices in previous decades.

+"So once again we will be cooperating fully and I am completely confident that at the end of the day nothing will be found amiss in this instance either."

-The 74-year-old Democrat, often described as among the last of the old Chicago machine politicians, has been on the council for half a century representing an area that is now largely Hispanic.
+The Democrat, one of the last of the old Chicago machine politicians, has been on the council for half a century representing an area that is now largely Hispanic.
 Going back three decades, he has chaired the City Council's finance committee, which makes key budgetary decisions for the nation's third largest city.

-Burke is also a partner in a law office specializing in property taxes and its clients have included the Chicago high-rise tower that bears President Donald Trump's name.
+Burke is also a partner in a law office specializing in property-tax appeals and its clients have included the Chicago high-rise tower that bears President Donald Trump's name.
+U.S. Rep.-Elect Jesus "Chuy" Garcia and other Burke critics in Chicago's Hispanic community have drawn attention to that tax work in a bid to hurt Burke politically.

+Garcia issued a statement as news spread about the office raids that called Burke an "impediment to political progress and community empowerment."

 U.S. attorney's office spokesman Joseph Fitzpatrick and FBI Chicago spokeswoman Janine Wheeler told The Associated Press the FBI was "executing search warrants at multiple locations" in Chicago.
 They declined to say whether the target of the warrants was Burke.